 How Square-Foot Pricing Can Quietly Cost You Hundreds

-When a driveway is priced by the square foot, the measurement matters just as much as the price.
-Even a small error in square footage can mean hundreds of dollars added to the bill.
+When a driveway installation is priced by the square foot, the measurement is just as crucial as the price.
+Even a small error in square footage can lead to hundreds of dollars added to the bill.

-This isn’t always about someone trying to scam you sometimes it’s poor measuring, rounding up, or not updating numbers after the job.
-But the result is the same: you pay more than you should.
+This situation doesn’t always stem from someone trying to scam you; sometimes it’s due to poor measuring, rounding up, or not updating numbers after the job.
+Unfortunately, the result is the same: you end up paying more than you should.

 Let’s break it down with real numbers.